-ORIGINALLY RECORDED: april 4, 2019
+ORIGINALLY RECORDED: APRIL 4, 2019

-ORIGINALLY BROADcast: April 14, 2019
+ORIGINALLY BROADCAST: APRIL 14, 2019

 Cailin O’Connor is associate professor of logic and philosophy of science at the University of California, Irvine.
 James Owen Weatherall is professor of logic and philosophy of science at the University of California, Irvine, and author of the New York Times best-seller The Physics of Wall Street.
 Both are members of the Institute for Mathematical Behavioral Science and co-authors of the book The Misinformation Age: How False Beliefs Spread.

-To subscribe using other platforms, copy and paste the following RSS Feed into your program:
+To subscribe in another app or platform, copy and paste the following RSS feed into your program: